PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Online Learning

 \subsubsection{Performance Analysis}

-We now analyze the two metrics introduced in \Secref{sect:metrics}.
+We now analyze the two metrics introduced in \cref{sect:metrics}.
 Following \citep{bistritz2018distributed,bistritz2021game}, the Learning PNE Subphase defines a Markov process $\calM(\epsilon; \calG')$ on the states of all players $Z = \{(m_j, a_j, u_j)\}_{j \in [N]}$ based on the parameter $\epsilon$ and the game $\calG'$.
 Based on this observation, we could obtain the following results.
-Note that $c_1, c_2, c_3, \eta$ are hyper-parameters of our algorithm as shown in Figure~\ref{fig:algorithm}.
+Note that $c_1, c_2, c_3, \eta$ are hyper-parameters of our algorithm.